-The last year brought a renewed focus for the project and the 2023 PUR serves to highlight the growing challenges to success.
-As part of the 2022-2023 State Budget, the Legislature approved a \$10.8 billion transportation package, which included funding for transit, freight related infrastructure, active transportation and climate adaptation projects.
+Specifically, as part of the 2022-2023 State Budget, the Legislature approved a \$10.8 billion transportation package, which included funding for transit, freight related infrastructure, active transportation, and climate adaptation projects.
 The package also included an appropriation of the remaining \$4.2 billion Proposition 1A bonds for the high-speed rail project.
 Additionally, the Legislature approved SB 198 (Committee on Budget and Fiscal Review, Chapter 71, Statutes of 2022), which required the Authority to focus its resources on finishing a usable high-speed segment from Merced to Bakersfield, which is defined as 171-mile electrified dual-track segment with a new combined station in downtown Merced.
-SB 198 also created a High-Speed Rail Authority Office of the Inspector General (OIG) to not only oversee audits and investigations of the Authority and its contractors, but to provide independent fiscal estimates and reviews of the Authority's business plans and project updates.
-The Legislature is currently in the process of recruiting for this critical position.
+SB 198 also created a California High-Speed Rail Authority Office of the Inspector General (OIG) to not only oversee audits and investigations of the Authority and its contractors, but to provide independent fiscal estimates and reviews of the Authority's business plans and project updates.
+In 2023, Benjamin Belnap was named the inaugural Inspector General.